rohan300557/Image-Classification-Cifar-10/README.md

 This dataset consists of airplane, automobile, bird, cat, deer, dog, frog, horse, ship, truck as the objects.

-In below image we can see a random image from each classes.
+In below image we can see the random image from each classes.

 ![classes](https://github.com/rohan300557/Image-Classification-Cifar-10/blob/main/src/classes_plot.png)